weaveworks/weave/site/troubleshooting.md

 interface that weave is using to receive packets on the local machine.

+The 'Encryption' line indicates whether [encryption](features.html#security) is in use for communication between peers.

 The 'MACs' section lists all MAC addresses known to this router.
 These identify containers in the weave network, as well as points for [host network integration](features.html#host-network-integration).
 For